osama-ameer/Social-Media-Backend/README.md

 - **config:** <br/>
   It lets you define a set of default parameters, and extend them for different deployment environments (development, qa, staging, production, etc.).
   Basically, we use this package for setting our configurations for development and productions enviornment.

+- **mongoose** <br/>
+  Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose supports both promises and callbacks.